-Wayne Gretzky is a hockey player, coach and Canadian native who has broken more than 60 records in the NHL.
-He played for some of the best teams during his career including Los Angeles Kings, St. Louis Blues, Edmonton Oilers and New York Rangers before he retired from playing professional hockey altogether in 1999 at age 31 due to an injury sustained earlier on that year with one final game as a team captain against Detroit Red Wings where they won 8-7 after coming back from 7 goals down by scoring 5 straight ones within 13 minutes into their third period.
+Wayne Gretzky Net Worth 2022: Wayne Gretzky is a hockey player, coach and Canadian native who has broken more than 60 records in the NHL.
+He played for some of the best teams during his career including Los Angeles Kings, St. Louis Blues, Edmonton Oilers and New York Rangers before he retired from playing professional hockey altogether in 1999 at age 31 due to an injury sustained earlier that year with one final game as a team captain against Detroit Red Wings where they won 8-7 after coming back from 7 goals down by scoring 5 straight ones within 13 minutes into their third period.

 Wayne Gretzky was born on the 26th of January, 1961 in Brantford Ontario.
 He is one of the best hockey players ever to grace a rink and has influenced many people during his time as both an athlete and coach.
 Wayne’s grandparents had their own backyard rink where he first learned how to skate at age 2 just like some other Canadian kids grow up with garden hoses or pools for water toys!